Trusting God when a relationship ends

 Most of us spend our lives trying to find love, trying to live in love but dying without ever truly discovering love.

-This quote is taken from a chapter in Leo Buscaglia’s book Love: What Life Is All About.
+This quote is taken from a chapter in Leo Buscaglia’s book “Love: What Life Is All About“.
 It describes a very basic human desire to love and be loved.

 A quest every human being has been on at some point in his life.
 Even little babies long for proximity and emotional reassurance from their mother or father, which is provided through love.

-However, real love is so much more than what we see in Disney movies and transcends the human definition.
+However, real love is so much more than what we see in movies and transcends the human definition.

 He who does not love does not know God, for God is love. – 1 John 4:8